 - 4.1.
-It is demonstrated in Tables 1 and 2, through the assessment related to the criteria in the SEA Directive Criteria, that Householder's Guide: Design of Extensions and Alterations SPD revision will not have significant environmental effects.
+It is demonstrated in Tables 1 and 2, through the assessment related to the criteria in the SEA Directive Criteria, that the impact of the Householder's Guide: Design of Extensions and Alterations SPD will not have significant environmental effects.
 The impact of the SPD revisions is likely to be minor positive. - 4.2.
-The three statutory consultation bodies of the Environment Agency, Natural England and Historic England are being consulted on this initial screening statement and determination during October and November 2023. - 4.3.
-An updated statement will be produced with reference to responses received.
+The three statutory consultation bodies of the Environment Agency, Historic England and Natural England were consulted on an Initial Screening Statement between October 2023 and January 2024.
+This was in accordance with section 4 of the Environmental Assessment of Plan and Programmes Regulations 2004.